Flaky Crisco Pie Crust Recipe

 Should Crisco be cold for a pie crust?

-The short answer is no. You can refrigerate it or even freeze it before using.
-But I find it easier to use it at room temperature, and use ice water in the dough to prevent it from warming up too much.
+Nope!
+While you can refrigerate it or even freeze it before using, I find it easier to use it at room temperature.
+Using ice water in the dough to prevent it from warming up too much.

 Can you freeze Crisco pie crust?